Institute of Health Sciences

 The Research Unit for Health Sciences designs and implements clinical and interdisciplinary studies.
 Its major focus is on the health system and healthcare research, i.e. the scientific study of the care of individuals and the population using health-related products and services.
 Key subjects include the evaluation of the need for care provisions in various contexts in the healthcare system such as mental health, quality of healthcare services, education research for health professions, patient information, health promotion/prevention as well as diagnostics and treatment of musculoskeletal disorders.
 The Research Unit participates in the transfer of information by collaborating with practice partners and internationally renowned universities of applied sciences.

 Our specialists have vast expertise in both quantitative and qualitative research methods are part of a multidisciplinary team of scientists from various disciplines in social and health sciences, including sociology, psychology, public health and economics.

 We offer you sustainable solutions to practical questions on the issues of health and work with our expertise in public health, health psychology, human resources, organisational development and change management.

 The Specialist Unit for Corporate Health Management is part of the Institute for Health Sciences at the School of Health Professions at ZHAW.
 This organisational form offers a wide range of possibilities for cooperation with other institutes, schools and specialists at ZHAW.

-In 2014, the School of Health Professions was awarded the “Friendly Work Space” label from Health Promotion Switzerland for its efforts in the field of CHM.
+Since 2014 the School of Health Professions has been awarded the “Friendly Work Space” label from Health Promotion Switzerland for its efforts in the field of CHM.

 The team at the Specialist Unit for CHM offers support to other departments at ZHAW and to third parties to establish and implement CHM.
 Services offered include the design and implementation of programmes to address CHM-relevant priority issues.